yixuanhuang04/yixuanhuang04/README.md

 <h3>🏠 <b>Homepage</b>: <a href="https://yixuanhuang04.github.io" target="_blank">yixuanhuang04.github.io</a></h3>
 <p>
 Hello!
-My name is <b>Yixuan Huang (Chinese name: 黄亦轩)</b>, and I am currently a third-year undergraduate student at <a href="https://www.whut.edu.cn/" target="_blank">Wuhan University of Technology</a>, majoring in <b>Electronic Information Engineering</b>.
+My name is <b>Yixuan Huang (Chinese name: 黄亦轩)</b>, and I am currently a final-year undergraduate student at <a href="https://www.whut.edu.cn/" target="_blank">Wuhan University of Technology</a>, majoring in <b>Electronic Information Engineering</b>.
 I am deeply passionate about <b>robotics</b> and <b>artificial intelligence</b>, with a particular focus on how robotic agents can <b>perceive, reason, and interact with the physical world in a human-like and reliable manner</b>.

 Broadly, my interests lie in enabling robots to <b>autonomously acquire skills</b> through interaction with their environments and through <b>collaboration with humans</b>.
 My research focuses on improving the <b>robustness, reliability, and safety</b> of robot behaviors in real-world settings—challenges that are fundamental for the effective deployment of robotic systems.
 These capabilities are crucial for applications such as <b>household service robots</b> and <b>logistics manipulators</b>.